-On Flores, the weather can change significantly depending on the part of the island.
-Santa Cruz and the east side may be more usable, while the central plateau and the lakes are more closed in, or the west, with its waterfalls and fajãs, shows a very different reading from the north and the south on the same day.
+On Flores, the weather can change a lot depending on the part of the island.
+Santa Cruz and the eastern side may be more usable, while the central plateau and the lakes are more closed in, or the western side of waterfalls and fajãs shows a very different reading from the north and the south on the same day.

 Where to go today on Flores